Noor Zehra

-Madam Noor Zehra Kazim is a Pakistani musician and Sagar Veena player.
+Noor Zehra Kazim is a Pakistani musician and Sagar Veena player.
 She is the daughter of lawyer and activist Raza Kazim who invented Sagar Veena - a stringed instrument similar to Vichitra veena and Chitra Veena.
 Together with her father she runs Sanjan Nagar Institute of Philosophy and Arts, and is the only performer of Sagar Veena since its creation in 1971.
 With a career spanned over four decades, she has performed both domestically and internationally, achieving critical appraisal for instrument, as well as her Indian style of music being a non-Indian.